Luckystork/everythingaboutevadus/evadus_master_doc.md

   * **ID Field:** Displays the user's secure connection ID.
   * **Password Field:** Displays a temporary, session-based passcode.
   * **Connection Toggle:** Large button to initiate/terminate the WebSocket handshake.
+* **Integrated Helper AI:** A dedicated side-panel containing Zap's AI chat interface.
+The remote helper can silently query the API directly from their own dashboard, utilizing the student's API quota without needing external tabs.
 * **Bypass:** Operates entirely through Zap's process-ghosting, making it invisible to proctoring software that specifically flags AnyDesk, TeamViewer, or Chrome Remote Desktop.
 * **Proctor-Priority Input Override:** If a live proctor takes control of the student's mouse, physical movement on the host machine instantly suspends the remote helper's input for 10 seconds to prevent "cursor fighting."
 * **Full Input Passthrough:** Explicitly encodes and transmits mouse-wheel scroll events and modifier keys (Ctrl/Shift) via the WebSocket to ensure the remote helper has native 1:1 control.